/

 AI-Native CRM Platforms: A Guide for Today’s Teams

-The CRM industry is undergoing its most significant shift since the move from on-premises servers to the cloud.
+The CRM industry has been undergoing its most significant shift since the move from on-premises servers to the cloud.

-While legacy platform vendors have been ‘bolting on’ AI assistants and sidebar chatbots, a new breed of AI-native CRMs has been rapidly rolling out.
+While traditional CRM platform vendors have been ‘bolting on’ AI assistants and sidebar chatbots, a new breed of AI-native CRMs has been rapidly rolling out.

 These platforms aren’t just adding AI; they are built from the ground up, with AI as the central nervous system surrounding the customer database.